twomice/viper_search_api_attachments/README.txt

 -----------
-To generate a pareview.sh report, submit the form in https://bit.ly/2TmdFFz To check the number of items in search_api_attachments queue: drush queue-list To run items in the queue : drush queue-run search_api_attachments
+To generate a pareview.sh report, submit the form in https://bit.ly/2TmdFFz To check the number of items in search_api_attachments queue: drush queue-list Items are added to the queue table in the database
+To run items in the queue : drush queue-run search_api_attachments

 EXTRACTION CONFIGURATION: TIKA APP